2022 Maguindanao division plebiscite: Aftermath

 After voters voted overwhelmingly for division, COMELEC will issue a legal opinion on who will be leading the two provinces.
+The position was issued on September 28, 2022, where the election body concluded that only the Department of the Interior and Local Government could appoint the first officials of the province.
 The organic act presupposes that the plebiscite was held after the 2022 local elections; however, due to COMELEC's preparation for that, the plebiscite was done after it.
 Chairman George Garcia said that COMELEC will not participate in determining who would be the new officials, saying that under the Local Government Code, it would be the Department of the Interior and Local Government (DILG).

+Leadership crises

-Former Maguindanao governor Mariam Mangudadatu became governor of Maguindanao del Sur, while her former vice governor, Ainee Sinsuat, was named Maguindanao del Norte governor.
-The Bangsamoro regional government has refused to recognized the officials, taking note the "legal controversy" arising from postponing the plebiscite.
+Leadership crises over the two provinces arose due to the complications of postponing the plebiscite.
+Former Maguindanao governor Mariam Mangudadatu unilaterally assumed the position of governor of Maguindanao del Sur, while her former vice governor, Ainee Sinsuat, assumed office as governor of Maguindanao del Norte in October 2022.
+The initial set of officials for the two new provinces would take the oath on October 13, 2022.
+However, the Bangsamoro regional government refused to recognized the officials, taking note the "legal controversy" arising from postponing the plebiscite.